Breast bud development marks the initial phase of breast growth, typically starting with a small, firm lump beneath the nipple.

 Most lumps during early puberty are benign breast buds.
 However, red flags include:

-- Lumps growing rapidly beyond typical size range;
+- Lumps growing rapidly beyond typical breast-bud changes;

-- Abrupt changes in skin texture such as dimpling or puckering;
+- Abrupt changes in skin texture such as dimpling, puckering, redness, warmth, or swelling;

 If any symptoms arise outside normal expectations within Breast Bud Development Stages context, consulting a doctor ensures timely diagnosis and peace of mind.